projectfluent/fluent/spec/compatibility.md

 ## The 1.x

-In the 1.x lifetime, no breaking changes are allowed.
-The syntax and the AST must maintain backwards compatibility with 1.0.
+In the 1.x lifetime, there won't be any breaking changes to Fluent Syntax.
+The grammar and the AST must maintain backwards compatibility with 1.0.

 The dot releases may introduce new syntax in a backwards compatible way.
 New features are only allowed as extensions to the 1.0 syntax and the AST.